colebrookson/juvenile-salmon-sealice/README.md

 # Differential infestation of juvenile Pacific salmon by parasitic sea lice in British Columbia, Canada

-This repo contains the code used to produce the analysis and figures for an analysis of relative infestation of pink, chum, and sockeye salmon by ectoparasitic sea lice.
-This analysis data from the Hakai Institute.
+This repo contains the code used to produce the analysis and figures for an investigation of relative infestation of pink, chum, and sockeye salmon by ectoparasitic sea lice.
+This analysis data is from the Hakai Institute.